 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are used to treat residents experiencing depression and anxiety.
+This figure measures the percentage of long-term residents who were prescribed antianxiety medication.
+These drugs are generally used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents